front-end-intermediate/session-11/readme.md

 }
 ```

-Create a new function that returns this shape:
+So we will create a new function that returns this shape:

 ```js
 function app (state, action){